 Representative recent matters include representing:

-- Credit Suisse International ( “CSI”) in connection with a complex restructuring involving the conversion of an interest rate swap provided by CSI to Entegra Power Group, LLC into a second lien loan with modifications to the payments waterfall.
-The transaction required close coordination between Cravath’s restructuring and litigation departments to reach a negotiated resolution and a global restructuring solution in a complex multiparty setting.
+- Credit Suisse International (“CSI”) in connection with a complex restructuring involving the conversion of an interest rate swap provided by CSI to Entegra Power Group, LLC into a second lien loan with modifications to the payments waterfall.
+The transaction required close coordination between Cravath’s corporate and litigation departments to reach a negotiated resolution and a global restructuring solution in a complex multiparty setting.

 - Barnes & Noble, Inc. in connection with its acquisition of substantially all the intellectual property assets, including all trademarks and the database of approximately 48 million customers, from the Borders Group, Inc. bankruptcy estate.
 The transaction was effected pursuant to a Bankruptcy Code Section 363 sale, and involved complex interaction of bankruptcy and non-bankruptcy privacy law issues.